 Math Doodles — $2.99

 Not a “currency app” per se, but it is one option that teaches kids sums and nothing but sums – which does pave the way for proper money management.
 Math Doodles gets a recommend because its puzzle-method of teaching math concepts is positively irresistible to kids.
 The animation is fun and striking, and the interactive gameplay gets children interested right off the bat.
-There are different difficulty modes in each of the exercises, so kids of varying ages can benefit from it.
+There are different difficulty modes in the exercises, so kids of varying ages can benefit from it.
 Also, there are no ads, in-app purchases or social media integration, so children can get down to the business of learning numbers without distraction.

 In the end, parents should look at mobile technology as an ally in the quest to educate their kids.
 And while there are certainly apps geared for nothing more than wasting time, the above options represent some genuinely helpful ways to teach young kids about cash.